datapower-virtual-appliance-demo/dpxx-ops/README.md

 oc describe csv openshift-gitops-operator.v1.5.7 -n openshift-operators
 ```

-The output provides an extensive amount of information is provided not listed
+The output provides an extensive amount of information not listed
 here; feel free to examine it.

 ## Minor modifications to ArgoCD